sea-monkeys/bob/samples/use-tools/report.md

-Hello Bob 🖤
+Hello Bob 📱👋,

-Hi Jane 🎉
+Greetings Jane 📱👋,

-Greetings John Doe 🌍🌟
+And to John Doe 📱👋,
+A pleasant day ahead! 🌟